 It’s very unlikely, but it may cause cells to turn cancerous.
 Though the risk is very low, your doctor should check you for cancer while you take hydroxyurea.

-Interferon-alfa (Intron A, Roferon-A) works on your immune system.
+Interferon-alfa (Intron A) works on your immune system.
 It targets quickly dividing red blood cells to slow their production.

 You take interferon-alfa as a shot just under your skin.
 Some possible side effects from interferon-alfa are: